VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 I tried many different techniques of making screenshots.
 Some of them was extremely useful.
 I mush share at least one technique with you!
-Today we will talk about the top one - infrastructure for Day Night screenshot tests.
+Today we will talk about the my favorite - infrastructure for Day Night screenshot tests.

 ### Day night screenshot test

-Dark theme doubles testing effort.
+With dart theme you have to check 2 UIs per one feature: light and dark version.
-You have to check 2 UIs per one feature: light and dark version.
+It doubles testing effort.
 But not for developer who has screenshot tests.

 I defined 2 entry points with name `compareDayNightScreenshots` for screenshots recording,